 Matthew Spacie is the Executive Chairman and Founder of Magic Bus.
 The former rugby player started his project in 1999 and today the charitable organisation can count 700 full time staff in 5 countries with mentor programmes helping 300,000 children each week.
 With the help of an “Activity Based Curriculum” that operates with games, the mentors teach children important skills for their future life.
 Mr. Spacie is a man of action and steps in as an advocate for the underprivileged children in India.

-The committee will organize an interactive panel discussion with school principals, parents boards of schools and kinder gardens at the end of July.
+The committee will organize an interactive panel discussion with school principals, parents boards of schools and kinder gardens in September.
 150 – 200 of these multipliers are expected to attend the event and to spread the message to other parents and children.
 Several companies have already confirmed to support the initiative.

 Charity project 2013